Arksine/moonraker/docs/installation.md

 #   PanelDue's "macros" tab.
 These can be gcode macros or simple
 #   gcodes.
 A macro may contain parameters.
 The default is no
 #   macros will be displayed by the PanelDue.
+confirmed_macros:
+  RESTART
+  FIRMWARE_RESTART
+#  Like the "macros" option, this list is added to the macros tab.
+#  When one of these macros is excuted the PanelDue will prompt
+#  the user with a confirmation dialog.
+The default is to include
+#  RESTART and FIRMWARE_RESTART.
 ```

 Most options above are self explanatory.
 The "macros" option can be used